Osiris-Team/Desku/README.md

 <details>
-<summary>How do I implement my own UI and UIManager?
-Why would I?</summary>
+<summary>How to support even more platforms?
+Custom UI and UIManager?</summary>

 UI and UIManager are both abstract classes that can be extended.
 Desku already provides implementations (DesktopUI and DesktopUIManager)